oh-jinwoo94/gkm-align/README.md

 <pre>
 ../../bin/gkm_align  -t 2  HBB_LCR_enhancers_mm10.bed  -c output_files/HBB_LCR_mm10-hg38.coord -q mm10 -m -o output_files -n HBB_LCR_enhancers_mm10_mapped_to_hg3
 </pre>
-  * '-t 2': Specifies that gkm-align is in "mapping" mode, where the software maps query sequences from one species to the corresponding regions in another specie
+  * '-t 2 -c output_files/HBB_LCR_mm10-hg38.coord': Specifies that gkm-align is in "mapping" mode and uses the output from the alignment step (-t 1) as the coordinate mapping file.
   * 'HBB_LCR_enhancers_mm10.bed': Input file containing the mm10 coordinates of mouse HBB-LCR enhancers.
   * '-c output_files/HBB_LCR_mm10-hg38.coord': Uses the output from the alignment step (-t 1) as the coordinate mapping file.
   * '-q mm10' : Indicates that the query enhancers.bed file is in the mm10 (mouse) genome.
   * '-m': Allows multiple mappings for enhancers that may align to several locations.
   * '-o' and '-n': Specify the output directory and output file prefix, respectively.

-The process of mapping conserved enhancers is described in more detail in the next section ([genome mapping](#genome-mapping)).

 Details on other software options can be found by typing: